ViewComponent/view_component/docs/index.md

 <h1>Hello, <%= @name %>!</h1>
 ```

-Which is then instantiated and passed to Rails' `#render`:
+Which is instantiated and passed to Rails' `#render`:

 ```erb
 <%# app/views/demo/index.html.erb %>